 In the winter holidays, we tried to have some IRC discussions, which again was somewhat successful because of the efforts from Shrimadhav and Simsar.
 It was a new experience for me also, but still, I tried to attend as much as I could.
 I also took one session on Git and Vim, which again was an entirely new experience for me.

-Second, the curriculum of NITC CSE department focuses more on the theoretical side of Computer Science, which in fact is good.
-But it negatively affects the student activities outside the classroom.
-That is one of the primary reason why we cannot produce more GSoC participants or why don’t we have more open source enthusiasts.
+Second, the curriculum of the NITC CSE department focuses more on the theoretical side of Computer Science, which is good.
+But it negatively affects student activities outside the classroom.
+That is one of the primary reasons why we cannot produce more GSoC participants or why don’t we have more open source enthusiasts.